 Prof. Dr. Schimke earned a Ph.D. at the Academy of Sciences of the German Democratic Republic in Berlin, with a specialization in allantoin synthesis.

 He is certified as a Clinical Chemist and a European Clinical Chemist.
 He also served as a Professor of Clinical Chemistry and Laboratory Medicine at the Charité-Universitätsmedizin in Berlin.

 Dr. Annekathrin Haberland – Director of Regulatory Affairs

 Dr. Haberland joined Berlin Cures in March 2015, is its director of Regulatory Affairs and has also been responsible for managing innovation and technology.
-Dr. Haberland introduced aptamer technology to autoantibodies after working for an extended period of time in the laboratory of Professor Dr. Michael Böttger of the Max Delbrück Center for Molecular Medicine in Berlin-Buch, where she developed non-viral DNA-vectors and studied protein-DNA-interaction.
+Dr. Haberland introduced aptamer technology to autoantibodies against G-protein coupled receptors after working for an extended period of time in the laboratory of Priv.-Doz.
+Dr. Michael Böttger of the Max Delbrück Center for Molecular Medicine in Berlin-Buch, where she developed non-viral DNA-vectors and studied protein-DNA-interaction.